pnp/sp-dev-fx-webparts/samples/react-tour-pnpjs/README.md

 * How to use [@pnp/spfx-property-controls - PropertyFieldCollectionData](https://sharepoint.github.io/sp-dev-fx-property-controls/controls/PropertyFieldCollectionData/).
 * How to extend with custom render [@pnp/spfx-property-controls - PropertyFieldCollectionData](https://sharepoint.github.io/sp-dev-fx-property-controls/controls/PropertyFieldCollectionData/).
-* How to retrieve all SPFx WebPart in the current page using [PnP/PnPjs](https://pnp.github.io/pnpjs/)
+* How to retrieve all SPFx web part in the current page using [PnP/PnPjs](https://pnp.github.io/pnpjs/)
 * How to include external React Component [ReactTourJS](https://reactour.js.org/)